epleterte/vgadblockblockblocker/README.md

 vgadblockblockblocker
 =====================

-A userstyle that battles adblock detection - made for www.vg.no :godmode:
+A userscript that battles adblock detection - made for www.vg.no :godmode:

 vg.no detects adblock use and kindly asks you to reconsider and enable ads